$49 per month*

 Become a smarter investor today.

-This statistic highlights Uber’s Revenue by Segment from Q1 2017 onwards, split between ATG and other technology programs, All Other, Delivery, Freight, and Mobility, reported on a quarterly basis from Q1 2017 onwards.
+This statistic highlights Uber’s Revenue by Segment, split between ATG and other technology programs, All Other, Delivery, Freight, and Mobility, reported on a quarterly basis from Q1 2017 onwards.

 Uber Technology Inc. is a technology platform that powers transportation from one location to another by using a large network, leading technology, operational excellence, and product expertise.
 The firm creates and maintains proprietary technological applications that enable a wide range of services on its platform.
 It connects customers with independent ride-sharing service providers as well as other modes of transportation, such as public transportation.
 In addition, the firm connects riders and other customers (Eaters) with restaurants, grocers, and other retailers with food, groceries, and other delivery service providers.